Fastcode/VisualMesh/README.md

 # Visual Mesh

 [![Join the chat at https://gitter.im/Fastcode/VisualMesh](https://badges.gitter.im/Fastcode/VisualMesh.svg)](https://gitter.im/Fastcode/VisualMesh?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
+If you have any questions or discussions while using the visual mesh, feel free to ask at gitter.

 The Visual Mesh is an input transformation that uses knowledge a cameras orientation and position relative to an observation plane to greatly increase the performance and accuracy of a convolutional neural network.
 It utilises the geometry of objects to create a mesh structure that ensures that a similar number of samples points are selected regardless of distance.